router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iSend.md

  ) external payable returns (uint256);
 ```

-By setting the parameters per their requirements, users can use this function to exercise a wide range of functionalities when it comes to cross-chain message passing.
-These parameters include:
+This function allows users to configure various aspects of cross-chain message passing based on their specific needs.
+Some of the parameters that can be set using this function include:

 ### **1. version:**

-Current version of Gateway contract which can be queried from the Gateway contract using the following function.
+The current version of the Gateway contract which can be obtained by calling a specific function within the contract.

 ```javascript
 function currentVersion() external view returns (uint256)